-Special - Special Plug-ins will be available for selection on the menu at any time.
+Special Tools will be available for selection on the menu at any time.
 This simply provides a hook for other utilities to be hooked into Eudora.
-Anything can be done here, launching another application, calling a script.
+Anything can be done here, launching another application, calling a script, etc.

 2. Plug-ins, Translators, Attachers, Special Tools